The first Chichester Football Club was formed in 1873 and added the title 'City' to its name in 1948.

 The club was relegated though in 1983 after a dismal season.
 Promotion and Division Two Cup success followed in 1985 but they returned to the Second Division for the 1987-88 campaign winning the Division Two Challenge Cup again in 1988.

-Steve White took over as Club Manager in 1990 and the side enjoyed another promotion campaign alongside Division Two Challenge Cup success.
+Steve White took over as manager in 1990 and the side enjoyed another promotion campaign alongside Division Two Challenge Cup success.
 The club struggled for several seasons in the County League top flight before again being relegated to Division Two in 1994.
 In 1997, City returned to the top flight after finishing runners-up.
-Permission was finally granted for floodlights at Oaklands Park and they have been in the top flight of the Sussex County League ever since.
+Permission was finally granted for floodlights at Oaklands Park and they remained in the top flight of the Sussex County League in one guise or another for over twenty years.

 Following a millennium merger with Portfield FC the club became known as Chichester City United FC and in 2004 Adie Girdler and his assistant Gary Brockway led Chichester to their first Sussex County League title since 1980.
 The club also won the Brighton Charity Cup in 2005 and 2006 and the RUR Cup for a third time in 2007.
 At the start of the 2009-2010 season, following discussions with Chichester District Council, it was agreed to revert back to the name of Chichester City FC as this more clearly reflected the club and the city.